-"Structure" Anything constructed that is of necessity attached directly or indirectly to the ground, including but not limited to: all above-grade structures, being buildings, towers, signs (except for those flat against other structures), service station islands, and the like; and all below-grade structures such as septic systems and leaching fields; swimming pools constructed above or below grade including decks and constructed aprons; and tennis courts and other manufactured or constructed playing surfaces, inclusive of barriers or other containment construction.
+"Structure" As defined in Article III, Section 9.3.24 and Article III, Section 13.3.14.
+Anything constructed or erected, except a boundary wall or fence, that is of necessity attached directly or indirectly to the ground, including but not limited to: all above grade structures, being buildings, towers, signs (except for those flat against other structures), service station islands, and the like; and all below grade structures such as septic systems and leaching fields; swimming pools constructed above or below grade including decks and constructed aprons; tennis courts and other manufactured or constructed playing surfaces, inclusive of barriers or other containment construction.
+For the purposes of this Ordinance, buildings are structures.
+(Adopted March 2020)